mediafoundation/media-protocol-docs/README.md

-# Media Network Documentation
+# Media Protocol Documentation

-This repository contains documentation for the Media Network Protocol.
+This repository contains documentation for the Media Protocol.
 It includes a set of markdown files that serve as the source for a static site generated using Docusaurus.

 ## Installation and Running